Slowing Twitter user growth tests Wall Street's patience

 Ten brokerages, including Bofa Merrill Lynch and UBS, have a "sell" or equivalent rating on the shares.

-There were no downgrades on Wednesday, but analysts cut their price targets on the stock by as much as $18 to a low of $35.
+There were no downgrades on Wednesday, but analysts cut their price targets on the stock by as much as $18 (10.66 pounds) to a low of $35.

 "We continue to expect Twitter's stock to underperform the market in the face of (what is likely) a multiple-quarter transition on user engagement and ad product adoption," UBS Equities analyst Eric Sheridan said in a note.